MicrosoftDocs/supply-chain-center/articles/administer/connect-your-sap-data.md

 After connection, the RFC appears as a function that has the parameter metadata and an optional **Enable Function Parsing** option.
 Fill in the parameters, and then select **Invoke** to get the data.
 For information about the RFC parameters, see your SAP-produced documentation or your custom documentation.

 The function parsing mode for the connector can interpret contracts of two widely used RFCs: RFC\_READ\_TABLE and /SAPDS/RFC\_READ_TABLE2.
-Based on its interpretation, it will parse the output in an easy-to-read format.
+Based on its interpretation, it parses the output in an easy-to-read format.
 Therefore, the user doesn't have to perform this action in M script.

 Function parsing can be enabled not only for the previously mentioned RFCs but also for RFCs that use the same contract, such as BBP\_RFC\_READ\_TABLE or /BODS/RFC\_READ\_TABLE2.
 These RFC include custom RFCS that the customer deployed to the SAP system.